mattrei/aframe-tangram-terrain-component/README.md

 * The _Tangram_ library only allows [one instance on a page] (https://github.com/tangrams/tangram/issues/350) that means a tiling algorithm cannot instance terrain entities in parallel!
 Hopefully this restriction of the _Tangram_ library may fall in the future.

 ### Implementation details
-To save bandwith and increase speed the elevation data is backed into the [normal map of the tiling webservice](https://s3.amazonaws.com/elevation-tiles-prod/normal/{z}/{x}/{y}.png), which is all done in a shader by the _Tangram_ library. _Three.JS_ does not support normals with displacement alpha channels so I created a custom _MeshStandardImplementation_ that respects this format.
+* To save bandwith and increase speed the elevation data is backed into the [normal map of the tiling webservice](https://s3.amazonaws.com/elevation-tiles-prod/normal/{z}/{x}/{y}.png), which is all done in a shader by the _Tangram_ library. _Three.JS_ does not support normals with displacement alpha channels so I use the `onBeforeCompile` hook on the `MeshStandardMaterial` to handle this texture format.

+* The commond functions are all within the `tangram-terrain` system.